At Hospice House

 - For current calendar of events: Walkinggroup.wildapricot.org

 Bereavement Support Workshops

 For adults mourning the death of a loved one.
 Focused resources and conversation on finding meaning through grief.
-Each group is limited in size and pre-registration is required.
+Each group is limited to ten participants and pre-registration is required.

 - Workshops offered three times per year: winter, spring and fall at Hospice House

-- Commitment of 6 Sessions over a 10 week period
+- Commitment of 6 Sessions meeting every other week

 - Registration required.
 Call Hospice House at 757-253-1220